Showing all 26 results

 Andrew’s favorite green onion on the farm.
 Dependably produces beautiful bunches of green onions.
-Upright growth with no flopping, vigorous & easy to clean.
+Upright growth with no flopping, vigorous and easy to clean.
 So perfect that you don’t even need to cut the tops off.
-Bright green leaves & white bottoms are tall yet stocky.
+Bright green leaves and white bottoms are tall yet stocky.
 We have been selecting this variety for overwintering with much success.
-White Spear will go perennial & slowly self propagate in our Northwest climate if you don’t eat them all.
+White Spear will go perennial and slowly self propagate in our Northwest climate if you don’t eat them all.

 Horehound, White (Organic)$3.25–$6.00